Ghent University: Library

 Standing on the Blandijnberg, the Boekentoren houses the Ghent University Library, which contains nearly 3 million volumes.
 The university library has joined the Google Books Library Project.
 Among other notable collections, it preserves Papyrus 30, an early manuscript of the Greek New Testament.

-The university is also a partner in the development of De Krook, the new public library and media center in the center of Ghent, opened in 2017.
+The university is also a partner in the development of De Krook, the new public library and media center in the center of Ghent that opened in 2017.

 Reputation & rankings

-Ghent University consistently ranks among the top 100 universities in the world and, alongside the Catholic University of Leuven, the best in Belgium.
+Ghent University consistently ranks among the top 100 universities in the world, alongside the Catholic University of Leuven.
 In 2017, it was ranked, globally, 69th by the Academic Ranking of World Universities (or Shanghai ranking) and 125th by QS World University Rankings.
 For 2021, Ghent University has been ranked, worldwide, 85th by U.S. News & World Report and 96th by Times Higher Education.
+The Faculty of Economics and Business Administration has also been awarded with an international Association to Advance Collegiate Schools of Business (AACSB) accreditation.

 International relations

 The university maintains many partnerships within Belgium, across Europe, and throughout the world.

 Inside Belgium, Ghent University supports the Belgian Co-ordinated Collections of Micro-organisms and the Vlaams Instituut voor Biotechnologie.

 Within Europe, it is a member of the Santander Network, the Enlight (previously the U4) Network, and the 3i University Network.
 It also participates in the Conference of European Schools for Advanced Engineering Education and Research.
 In addition, the university cooperates with numerous universities for the Erasmus and Erasmus Mundus programs; within the framework of the latter, it heads the International Master of Science in Rural Development and the International Master of Science in Soils and Global Change (IMSOGLO).

-Beyond Europe, Ghent University conducts exchange programs on all six continents.
+Beyond Europe, Ghent University conducts exchange programs on all continents except Antarctica.
 Frameworks include its campus in South Korea and its 3C Partnership.